buildo/book/product_management/customer_requests_workflow.md

 Typically we have 4 requests columns:

-* `icebox` requests that are on hold, buildo does not work on these
+* `icebox`: requests that are on hold, buildo does not work on these
-* `requests to be refined` requests that need to be refined and transformed into actionable requests
+* `requests to be refined`: requests that need to be refined and transformed into actionable requests
-* `bug reports` bug reports that need to be verified \(can come from the customer, the PM or the DEV team\)
+* `bug reports`: bug reports that need to be verified (can come from the customer, the PM or the DEV team)
-* `(r) actionable requests` requests ready to be prepared for development, kept here in a prioritized list
+* `(r) actionable requests`: requests ready to be prepared for development, kept here in a prioritized list

-The PM is responsible for transforming all requests \(except those in icebox\) into actionable requests.
+The PM is responsible for transforming all requests (except those in icebox) into actionable requests.
 We refer to this process as **requirements gathering**.

 ## Requirements gathering guidelines